rsv4fk/DS4002_Case_Study/README.md

 This document explains the topic for the project and the motivation for it.
 It also includes an overview of what deliverables are required.

 ## Rubric
 The rubric is a more detailed document specifying the criteria of the project.
-This wwill serve as the guide for the project.
+This will serve as the guide for the project.
 It specifies everything that needs to be included to meet spec and the required formatting.

 ## Data
 There is a link to the website where the student will be able to specify which region and which month they want temperature anomaly data for, and they can download it as a csv.